cloudmesh-community/book/chapters/quick516.md

 ## Course Material List

 Course material will be distributed as ePubs.
-Howevr you will be required to research also some topics on the on teh internet.
+Howevr you will be required to research also some topics on the internet.
 Cloud Computing is such an evolving field that changes frequently.
 To allow you to learn the newest things, we ask you to help us updating the ePub and to use additional resources as appropriate.